 Prerequisite(s): permission of the Discipline.
+Lectures three hours a week.

 Theoretical Studies: Common Practice I

 A study of the harmonic, melodic, rhythmic and formal structures of music of the common-practice period, with emphasis on the development of analytical and written skills of diatonic music.